michaelfromyeg/joplin-garden-worker/README.md

 ### Exporting the site

-This command exports the notes to the target folder and it will also update the metadata.yaml
+This command exports the notes to the target folder, and it will also update the `metadata.yaml`.

 ```bash
 jgw export OUTPUT_FOLDER